codatio/codat-docs/docs/bank-feeds/setup.md

 The diagram below represents the overall activity flow when using Bank Feeds API, including your SMB customer and their accounting platform.
 It assumes you are using Codat's mapping interface to let the user select the accounts used for pushing bank statements.

-If you choose one of the [other mapping UI options](/bank-feeds/mapping/overview), you can visualize the flow by simply changing the actor of the mapping operation from `Codat` to `Your application` or `Accounting platform`.
+If you are using one of the [other mapping UI options](/bank-feeds/mapping/overview), you can visualize the flow by simply changing the actor of the mapping operation from `Codat` to `Your application` or `Accounting platform`.

 ```mermaid